James "Iron Head" Baker and Moses "Clear Rock" Platt: Iron Head

 James Baker was his prison name.
 He was generally referred to by his nickname Iron Head.
 His real name may have been Reuben Avery Burrage.
-When first recorded by the Lomaxes in July 1933 he was sixty-three years old and in his sixth term in the penitentiary.
+When first recorded by the Lomaxes in July 1933 he was forty-nine years old and in his sixth term in the penitentiary.
 John Lomax, attempting to depict Iron Head's dialect, quotes him proudly claiming to be: "De roughest nigger what ever walked de streets of Dallas.
 In de pen off an' on fo' thirty fo' years. ..
 I'se a H.B.C. — habitual criminal, you know.
 Not even Ma Ferguson can pardon me" (a reference to the then Governor of Texas).
 In reality he was a minor criminal, guilty of nothing more violent than burglary, but sentenced to ninety-nine years as a repeat offender.
 Iron Head was a trusty with a measure of responsibility and control over other prisoners.
 He was initially reluctant to sing a sad song because it might make him want to run away and lose his "easy job".